Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 Caller display list

-Voxtel C110 automatically stores the caller display information from the last 20 (14 digits) incoming calls.
+The Voxtel C110 automatically stores the caller display information from the last 20 incoming calls (up to 14 digits).
 If new calls are stored, the new calls LED flashes and the display icon is on with the number of new calls indicated.

 The total number of calls is shown on the main standby screen by "00 CALL", "01 CALL" or "XX CALLS".